quentinglorieux/docrbw/content/en/graphic-settings.md

   2. Secondary Color - Constrasting color, borders and titles
   3. Text Color - General text color
   4. Highlight Color - Other or same color than secondary color, use for links
-  5. Site Banner - Home page banner or full screen image
+  5. Site Banner - Home page, banner or full screen image
   6. Site Icon - Icon of the project

   we advise you to use colors present in your "banner image" for the rest of the site by using a color picker.